arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/Cluster.md

 When running ArangoDB in a cluster the Foxx services will run on each coordinator.
-Installing, upgrading and uninstalling services on any coordinator will automatically distribute the service to the other coordinators, making deployments as easy as in single-server mode.
+Installing, upgrading and uninstalling services on any coordinator will automatically distribute the changes to the service to the other coordinators, making deployments as easy as in single-server mode.

 The same considerations that apply to writing Foxx services for a standalone server also apply to writing services for a cluster: